piazzai/user-overrides.js/README.md

 Make sure your Thunderbird profile is not in use during steps 5 and 6.

 Be aware that `thunderbird/user-overrides.js` includes a section with four privacy-breaking preferences that are necessary to authenticate into email accounts using Oauth2.
-If you do not need to use Oauth2, you can delete them.
-If you do need to use Oauth2, you can authenticate and then delete them, but remember to run steps 5 and 6 again afterward.
+If you do not need Oauth2, you can delete them.
+If you do need Oauth2, you can authenticate and then delete them.
+Run steps 5 and 6 again afterward.